kartikeyrinwa/kartikeyrinwa.github.io/publications.md

 <li ><p>
-<b>Cheap orthogonal constraints in neural networks: A simple parametrization of the orthogonal and unitary group</b><br>
+<b>Cheap Orthogonal Constraints in Neural Networks: A Simple Parametrization of the Orthogonal and Unitary Group</b><br>
 M. Lezcano-Casado, and D. Martínez-Rubio
 <br>
 <i>In the 36th International Conference on Machine Learning, <a href="https://icml.cc/Conferences/2019" target="_blank">ICML 2019</a></i>